Duet3D/DuetWebControl/README.md

 Note the interrupt of live updates while multiple long requests are processed.
 DWC implements two particular functions (stopUpdates and startUpdates) which can - and should - be used to stop status requests while long-running HTTP requests are being executed.
 The update loop is stopped when file uploads are started, too, however it is not required to interrupt the update loop while short requests (e.g. rr_gcode) are sent.

+Some requests may send or expect date and time values.
+These values are represented by the format "YYYY-MM-DDTHH:MM:SS" similar to the ISO-8601 format.

 ## List of HTTP requests

 All HTTP requests, except for rr_upload, are simple GET requests that return JSON objects, which makes it easy to deal with them using JavaScript code.
 Here the list of all currently used requests:

-#### rr_connect?password=XXX
+#### rr_connect?password=XXX&time=YYY
 Create an initial connection between DWC and RRF.
 - On success, the firmware sends out a response like: {"err":0,"sessionTimeout":[time in ms],"boardType":"[board type]"} This way DWC can adjust the AJAX timeout value and set board-specific options.
+The "time" value should represent the client's date and time to set the on-board RTC if necessary.
 - If anything goes wrong, the firmware only responds with an {"err":[code]} object.
 If code is 1, then the specified password is wrong.
 If it is 2, then the firmware cannot allocate enough resources to accomodate another session.

 #### rr_disconnect